richardkentgates/j-make/README.md

 j-make reads `body.json` on `DOMContentLoaded`, creates each HTML element described in the array, and appends it to `<body>`.
 It then fetches the `index.html` from the corresponding directory on your server and injects it into that element.
 Nested arrays produce nested elements.

+### What j-make does NOT do

+j-make **does not generate navigation or any page content**.
+It creates the DOM elements from `body.json` and injects the `index.html` from each element's directory verbatim.
+Every link, heading, and nav item is static HTML you write yourself in the content files.

 ### Path resolution

 Every element j-make creates receives two data attributes: